-So last year she got to work on an app that would help users do just that: reach goals and save money.
-A two-for-one effort that encourages us to get after our aspirations while simultaneously incentivizing each step in the right direction with the promise of another dollar (or 50 cents or five bucks – whatever we choose).
+So two years ago, she got to work on an app that would help users do just that: reach goals and save money.
+It’s a two-for-one effort that encourages us to get after our aspirations while simultaneously incentivizing each step in the right direction with the promise of another dollar (or 50 cents or five bucks – whatever we choose).

-Following months of development and beta testing, the app has officially launched.
+Following months of development and beta testing, she officially launched the app last year.
 It’s called Mindbosa.